Introduction to Nonprofit Accounting

 - an increase in the need for its services

-- a purchase or replacement of needed equipment
+- the purchase or replacement of needed equipment

 - other needs since a nonprofit cannot issue shares of stock